carolinewalter5/carolinewalter5.github.io/README.md

 # About Me...

 ## Education
-### B.S., Computational Biology | Tufts University (_December 2023_)
+### B.S., Computational Biology (Computer Science, Biology, Applied Mathematics) | Tufts University (_December 2023_)
 - Graduated Magna Cum Laude with a GPA of 3.70.
-Interdisciplinary Studies Major Combining Computer Science, Biology, and Applied Mathematics.
+Department of Interdisciplinary Studies.

 <a id="projects-section"></a>
 ## Projects